More about the Variations

 Sullivan: Not in my opinion.
 Look at Kafka’s story, “A Report to an Academy.”
 In that tale, an African ape is brought to Germany in a cage.
 To find a way out of his prison, the ape makes a monumental effort to speak and behave like a civilized European.
 But his accomplishment comes with a price.
 He no longer belongs to either world.
 In my story, “A Report to a Commission,” I explore that theme of loneliness in reverse.

 Navillus Press: You have given us two stories that could be categorized as flash fiction.
-Why do you call one of them “Fifty in the Alvord Desert” and the other “Ninety on a Tangent Farm”?
+Why do you call one of them “Fifty Words at Fifty Years” and the other “Ninety Words at Ninety Years”?

 Sullivan: One is constrained to exactly fifty words and the other to ninety.
 The stories also deal with characters who are fifty and ninety years old—arguably the loneliest ages of all, when we face the crises of mid-life and old age.